frontpage.

 Solana has a highly centralized validator set that will keep shrinking over time as the cost to run one out paces the rise in the SOL price.

-This leads to our being very centralized.
+This leads to it being very centralized.

 Solana is also missing core cryptographic primitives like state receipts, meaning I can be easily tricked by a dishonest validator about whether my transaction happened.